paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md

 (3) specifically identifies the particular domestic source involved and states that the contract to be awarded pursuant to such provision of law is being awarded in contravention of this section.

-**(g) Inapplicability to Contracts under Simplified Acquisition Threshold.—**

-(1) This section does not apply to a contract or subcontract for an amount that does not exceed the simplified acquisition threshold.
+**(g) Inapplicability to Contracts under Simplified Acquisition Threshold.—** This section does not apply to a contract or subcontract for an amount that does not exceed the simplified acquisition threshold.

-(2) Paragraph (1) does not apply to contracts for items described in subsection (a)(5) (relating to ball bearings and roller bearings), notwithstanding [section 1905 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1905&num=0&edition=prelim).

-**(h) Implementation of Naval Vessel Component Limitation.—** In implementing subsection (a)(3)(B), the Secretary of Defense—
+**(h) Implementation of Naval Vessel Component Limitation.—** In implementing subsection (a)(2), the Secretary of Defense—

 (1) may not use contract clauses or certifications; and